Stvff/Vanadis/README.md

 	- Nesting
 - Make sense of the enums and structs
 - Custom IO functions (less libc dependent)
+- Improve multi-source file imports and inserts
 - More support for library functions (dynamic linking?)
 - Make more sense of the bytecode
 	- Versioned bytecode
 	- Expression instructions similar to Instruction instructions
 	- Decompiler
 - Make the stack and codex make more sense, together with function calls
-- Give the user more control over the stack and instruction pointer
+- Give the user more control over the stack and instruction pointers

 # Overview of all instructions
 And their argument kinds